Durian Tunggal

-Durian Tunggal is a mukim and town in Alor Gajah District, Malacca, Malaysia.
-69% of the mukim (34.90414 km2) is administered by Hang Tuah Jaya Municipal Council, while the rest is administered by Alor Gajah Municipal Council.
+Durian Tunggal (translated as only/sole durian) is a mukim and town in Malacca, Malaysia.
+Geographically part of Alor Gajah District, it lies adjacent to towns like Ayer Keroh, Kesang, Ayer Panas and Machap.
+Since 2010, 69% of the town (34.90414 km2) came under Hang Tuah Jaya Municipal Council jurisdiction, while the rest is administered by Alor Gajah Municipal Council.